oztuka/IS584CourseTermProject/README.md

-# IS584Project
+# IS584CourseTermProject
-IS584 Course Project
+IS584 Course Term Project